 - Out-of-pocket expenses

-If your family is pursuing a claim for wrongful death after a loved one passed away from a Lafayette truck accident, you may be entitled to:
+If you are a family member pursuing a claim for wrongful death after your loved one passed away from a Lafayette truck accident, you may be entitled to:

 - Funeral and burial expenses